Testing general relativity via direct measurement of black hole kicks: Direct constraints on the LOS kick

 For low-spin binaries in the IMBBH mass range, kicks are typically $\lesssim 300\,{\rm km/s}$ and constraints from ground-based 3G detectors are moderate to poor ($\gtrsim 30\%$; cf.~Fig.~\ref{fig:kickerrors}, top-left panel).
 However, $\sim 20\%$ of high-spin, $q\approx 1.1$ binaries have kicks exceeding $\sim 1000\,{\rm km/s}$.
 In that case, 3G detectors like ET and CE can constrain $V_r$ to better than $20\%$ and in some cases to $\lesssim 2\%$.
 Note that CE typically provides better constraints than ET for most of the cases considered.

-We can crudely estimate the IMBBH detection rate by summing the peak merger rates (middle panel of Fig.~1 in \cite{Fragione:2022avp}) and multiplying by the comoving volume out to $z\sim 0.2$ (where ringdown signals will be well-measured).
+Since there are no observed IMBBHs with $M\gtrsim 200M_{\odot}$, the merger rates of these binaries are highly uncertain.
+To assess the prospects of constraining LOS kicks with 3G detectors, we need to estimate the number of expected IMBBH detections with sufficiently large kicks.
+We crudely estimate the detection rate of IMBBHs in the mass range $100M_{\odot}\hbox{--}1000M_{\odot}$ by summing the peak merger rates (middle panel of Fig.~1 in \cite{Fragione:2022avp}) and multiplying by the comoving volume out to $z\sim 0.2$ (where ringdown signals will be well measured).
 This yields $\sim (29 \,{\rm Gpc}^{-3} \,{\rm yr}^{-1}) (2.5\,{\rm Gpc}^{3}) \sim 73$ IMBBHs per year observed by 3G detectors.
-If we sample binaries with random spin orientations and observer locations ($\hat{n}$), uniformly choosing mass ratios and spins in the range $q\in[1,20]$ and $\chi_{1,2} \in [0,0.99]$ ~\cite{Lousto:2012su,Lousto:2012gt}, we find that $\sim 6\%$ of binaries will have $|V_r|\geq 1000 \, {\rm km/s}$.
-Since these binaries will have $V_r$ precisely measured (Fig.~\ref{fig:kickerrors}, top right), we expect to observe $\sim 6\% \times 73 \sim 4$ IMBBH per year for which $V_r$ is well-constrained.
+In the absence of constraints on the mass and spin distributions of the IMBBH population, we sample binaries with random spin orientations and observer locations ($\hat{n}$), uniformly choosing mass ratios and spins in the range $q\in[1,20]$ and $\chi_{1,2} \in [0,0.99]$.
+After applying this sample to the recoil formula~\cite{Lousto:2012su,Lousto:2012gt}, we find that $\sim 6\%$ of these IMBBH binaries will have $|V_r|\geq 1000 \, {\rm km/s}$.
+Since these binaries are nearly equal mass with high spins, they will have $V_r$ precisely measured (Fig.~\ref{fig:kickerrors}, top right).
+Hence, assuming this merger rate model is representative of the true IMBBH population, we expect to observe $\sim 6\% \times 73 \sim 4$ IMBBH per year for which $V_r$ is well constrained.

 LISA provides better constraints on the LOS kicks of SMBBHs (due to the larger ringdown SNR compared to 3G ground-based detectors).
 In the low-spin case, nearly equal-mass binaries constrain $V_r$ to $\lesssim 20\%$ for $M\gtrsim 10^6 M_{\odot}$ (cf.~bottom left of Fig.~\ref{fig:kickerrors}).
 In the high-spin case $V_r$ is constrained to $\lesssim 6\%$ in most cases for all considered masses, and to better than $1\%$ in some cases.
 Note that higher spin binaries are better constrained due to both their higher kicks and higher SNRs.